eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 I will call this table ClientAccountBridge, with the following structure:

-    - ID: PRIMARY KEY VARCHAR(64)
+    - ID: PRIMARY KEY VARCHAR(64) NOT NULL,
-    - ClientID: FOREIGN KEY VARCHAR(64)
+    - ClientID: FOREIGN KEY VARCHAR(64) NOT NULL,
-    - AccountID: FOREIGNK KEY VARCHAR(64)
+    - AccountID: FOREIGN KEY VARCHAR(64) NOT NULL,

 This way, when we need to retrieve all accounts associated with a specific user, we can query the ClientAccountBridge table using the desired ClientID.